Vicente López 1661 Pasaje del Correo Recoleta, Buenos Aires C1018ABA Argentina

 What travelers say:

-The environment is industrial style, the taste is sloppy and the service is good.
-As a person who has lived in the local area for 10 years, the same level or a higher level is described.
-I personally recommend chlia, but unfortunately it is closed.
+The environment is industrial style, the taste is so-so for this price, the service is good.
+As a local who has lived in the local area for 10 years, I personally recommend Chlia, which is of the same level or higher.
+It's a pity that it has been closed.

 More